 - Target areas with restricted access to low-cost spay/neuter surgery

 - Target communities with high euthanasia rates

 - Can provide the most number of spay/neuter surgeries for the lowest cost

 "We Love Our Pets" Past Grantees:

-Click on the balloons below, or scroll down the map, to view the name and location of each past grantee.
+Click on the balloons below to view the name and location of each past grantee.